stooged/PI-Pwn/README.md

 The exploit may fail many times but the pi will continue to purge the console to keep trying to pwn itself.<br>
 Once pwned the process will stop and the pi will shut down if you are not using internet access. <br>

-You will need to restart the pi if you wish to pwn the console again.<br>

 The idea is you boot the console and the pi together and the pi will keep trying to pwn the console without any input from you, just wait on the home screen until the process completes<br>